slodge/BallControl/README.md

 # Ball Control #
-#### a BlueTooth/Accelerometer/Camera/VoiceControl app for fun and for Xamarin’s Developer Showdown ####
+#### A BlueTooth/Accelerometer/Camera/VoiceControl app for fun and for Developer Competition ####

 Ball Control is an open source Sphero controller.

-To use Ball Control, you first need a Ball - http://gosphero.com
+To use Ball Control, you first need a Ball - get your Sphero from http://gosphero.com - and in the UK from http://www.firebox.com/product/5367/Sphero

 Ball Control provides all this functionality on *WP8* and makes use of *Portable Class Libraries*, *Xamarin.Mobile library*, and *MvvmCross*